-For many athletes, their personal stats and accomplishments are their tickets to success, fame and in most cases, their league or sports’ hall of fame.
-Sometimes teams, cities and even countries are blessed by the presence of a genuinely good person who turns the entire city or country around, while helping out his team in the game at the same time.
-For the city of Pittsburgh; Latin America; and the entire United States; they were sent one of the greatest gifts of all, Roberto Clemente.
+For many athletes their personal stats and accomplishments are their ticket to success, fame, and in most cases, their league or sport’s hall of fame.
+Sometimes teams, cities and even countries are blessed by the presence of a genuinely good person who turns the entire city or country around, while helping out their team in the game at the same time.
+For the city of Pittsburgh, Latin America, and the entire United States, they were sent one of the greatest gifts of all, Roberto Clemente.

 Born in Barrio San Anton in Carolina, Puerto Rico on August 18, 1934, Clemente was the youngest of seven children in a family that was barely able to afford to get by every day.
 With his father working as a foreman on a sugarcane plantation and his mother running a grocery store for plantation workers, money was tight for the family.
 With the state that the family was in, Roberto took jobs as a milk delivery boy and any other odd jobs that were available to earn some extra money for them.
 Although he started working at a young age, his hard work and perseverance were better displayed on the sandlots in his hometown.

-On April 17, 1955, Clemente made his MLB debut with the Pittsburgh Pirates in the first game of a double header against the Brooklyn Dodgers.
-At the time, racial tension with the local media and teammates were a common thing for players who were not white or born in North America.
-Clemente made it known from day one what he thought about the issue, telling the media, “I don’t believe in colour.”
+On April 17, 1955, Clemente made his MLB debut with the Pittsburgh Pirates in the first game of a double-header against the Brooklyn Dodgers.
+At the time, racial tension with the local media and teammates was a common thing for players who were not white or born in North America.
+Clemente made it known from day one what he thought about the issue, telling the media; “I don’t believe in colour.”
 He told them that while he was growing up, his parents taught him to never discriminate against someone based on ethnicity.

 In 1960, Clemente’s bat came to life in many ways.
-He finished the season with 16 homeruns; 94 runs batted in; and had a batting average of .314.
+He finished the season with 16 home runs, 94 runs batted in, and had a batting average of .314.
 He helped lead the Pirates to a 95-59 record; the most wins by the organization in a single season since 1925 when they won their second World Series.
-That year the Pirates ended up meeting the New York Yankees in the World Series; a team that featured All-Stars such as Roger Maris, Mickey Mantle and Yogi Berra and finished with the best record in baseball that season.
-Despite being outscored by the Yankees 55-27, outhit 91-60, and outbatted .338 to .256 in the seven-game series, the Pirates took home the World Series that season as they defeated the Yankees 10-9 in the seventh game at Pittsburgh’s Forbes Field as Pirates’ second baseman, Bill Mazeroski, smacked the game winning homerun over the left field wall in the bottom of the 9th inning.
+That year the Pirates ended up meeting the New York Yankees in the World Series; a team that featured All-Stars such as Roger Maris, Mickey Mantle and Yogi Berra, and finished with the best record in baseball that season.
+Despite being outscored by the Yankees 55-27, outhit 91-60, and out-batted .338 to .256 in the seven-game series, the Pirates took home the World Series that season as they defeated the Yankees 10-9 in the seventh game at Pittsburgh’s Forbes Field.
+Pirates second baseman, Bill Mazeroski, smacked the game winning home run over the left field wall in the bottom of the 9th inning.
 With Clemente and the Pirates winning the World Series, he became first Hispanic starter to win the grand prize.

-Throughout his career Clemente was always making trips back home to deliver items to those were less privileged.
+Throughout his career Clemente was always making trips back home to deliver items to those who were less privileged.
 He would bring food for the families who couldn’t afford to eat every day, as well as baseball equipment for the kids to stay busy and active.
-Clemente was hoping that by doing this, the kids back at home would work hard to achieve their goals and make their dreams reality one day just like he was able to.
-He didn’t come from the wealthiest family so he knew what type of situation they were in back at home.
+Clemente was hoping that by doing this the kids back home would work hard to achieve their goals and make their dreams reality one day, just like he was able to.
+He didn’t come from the wealthiest family so he knew what type of situation they were in back home.

 In December of 1972, a massive earthquake hit Nicaragua that nearly destroyed everything.
 After hearing the news, Clemente immediately started arranging emergency relief flights.
 He later learned that the first three relief flights he sent out with the aid packages were diverted by corrupt officials of the Somoza government and the packages were never delivered to the quake victims.
 On December 31, 1972, about one week after the earthquake hit, Clemente decided to accompany the fourth relief flight hoping that his presence would make a difference and ensure that the aid would be delivered to the victims.
 The plane Clemente boarded had a history of mechanical problems and sub-par flight personnel, on top of already being overloaded by 4,200 pounds.
 Immediately after takeoff the flight crashed into the ocean off the coast of Isla Verde, Puerto Rico.
 Clemente’s body was never found.

-Roberto Clemente finished his successful career with 3,000 hits; 166 triples; 240 homeruns; 1,305 runs batted in; and batted .317 over his 18-year career.
+Roberto Clemente finished his successful career with 3,000 hits, 166 triples, 240 home runs, 1,305 runs batted in, and batted .317 over his 18-year career.
 He managed to hit an inside-the-park grand slam in his career, something that will most likely never happen again, and is one of four players to have 10 or more Gold Gloves with a lifetime batting average of .317.
+One year after his death, Clemente was elected into the Baseball Hall of Fame in Cooperstown, becoming the first person to ever be excluded from the five-year waiting period due to the situation.
 There is now an award in Major League Baseball called the Roberto Clemente Award; which is handed out each year to the player who best follows his example of humanitarian work.
 When the Pirates moved into PNC Park, they made the right field wall 21-feet tall to honour Clemente and the number he made famous.
 They also placed the statue honouring him right outside the stadium on the corner nearest to the Roberto Clemente Bridge.
-One year after his death, Clemente was honoured once again by being elected into the Baseball Hall of Fame in Cooperstown, becoming the first person to ever be excluded from the five-year waiting period due to the situation.